CoperniSync/ChargerAstronomyEngine/Docs/api/ChargerAstronomyEngine.Streaming.BoundedInitializationQueue-1.md

 ### <a id="ChargerAstronomyEngine_Streaming_BoundedInitializationQueue_1_EnqueueBlocking__0_System_Threading_CancellationToken_"></a> EnqueueBlocking\(T, CancellationToken\)

-Attempt to enqueue an item, blocking until space is available or cancellation is requested.
-Blocked items will be added once space is made.
+Adds an item to the queue, blocking if the queue is full until space becomes available or the operation is canceled.

 ```csharp
 public void EnqueueBlocking(T item, CancellationToken ct)